Join the HJF Team!

 Work Environment: Hospital, clinic or office environment.

-Background: Eligibility to obtain DoD Common Access Card (CAC) required.
+Background: US Citizenship required; Eligibility to obtain DoD Common Access Card (CAC) required.

-Interested applicants should apply directly to this job posting but may follow up with a cover letter and curriculum vitae to Dr. Brian Agan, firstname.lastname@example.org, Deputy Science Director, Infectious Disease Clinical Research Program.
+Interested applicants should apply directly to this job posting but for additional information they may contact Dr. Brian Agan, Deputy Science Director, Infectious Disease Clinical Research Program.

 HJF is an equal opportunity and affirmative action employer.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability, or protected veteran status.